tanizhi/Analysis-on-Factors-affecting-Happiness/README.md

 ## Problem Definition

-- Which factor would be the most important in influencing the Happiness Score Levels in different countries?
+- Which variable would be the most important in influencing the Happiness Score Levels in different countries?
 - Which model would be the best to predict it?

 ## Models Used